2023 Best Value Mechanical Engineering Master's Degree Schools in the Southwest Region

 Out-of-state tuition fees for graduate students at UH are $18,871 per year.

-As a testament to the quality of education it offers, UH also is in the top 15% of our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region ranking.
+In addition to its great value ranking, UH is in the top 15% of all schools on our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region list.

-Out of the 26 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Texas A&M University - College Station is a great value for mechanical engineering students working on their master’s degree.
 Texas A&M College Station is a very large public school located in the city of College Station.

-Texas A&M College Station also made our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region list, coming in at #5.
+Texas A&M College Station did well in our overall quality rankings, too.
+It placed #5 on our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region list.

 Read full report on Mechanical Engineering at Texas A&M University - College Station